ISS-Security/hw-credit_card_crypto/README.md

 This assignment requires you to try your hand out at a very common error checking (data integrity) algorithm, and also introduces you to very elementary cryptographic algorithms.

 ## Retrieving Files
-1. Make sure to setup the git tool as we described in class (see handout).
-Also, make sure to creat your own RSA keypair and link your public key to Github.
+1. Make sure to setup the git tool as we described in class (see online handout on 'Git Version Control').
+Also, make sure to create your own RSA keypair and link your public key to Github.
 You can then clone any public project from Github onto your local machine.
-2. Fork this project on Github (a copy is created in your Github account)
+2. Fork this project on Github (a copy is created in your Github account) using the 'Fork' button
 3. Clone *your copy* of the forked project onto your local machine:
 `$ git clone git@github.com:[your_username]/hw_3-credit_card_crypto.git`
 4. Use the 'bundle' gem (which you should have installed earlier) to install all gems required for this assignment (listed in the `Gemfile`) onto your local machine: `$ bundle install`